colltoaction/widip/home/examples/aoc2025/README.md

 # Advent of Code 2025

-Solutions pipelines for [AoC 2025](https://adventofcode.com/2025) implemented in widip YAML.
+Solutions pipelines for [AoC 2025](https://adventofcode.com/2025) implemented in titi YAML.

 ## Day 1-1